Online Tactics: Spreading the Word/Building an Audience

 Build community

-Taking it farther, campaigns can encourage readers and supporters to create content such as images or videos.
+Taking the idea of citizen involvement farther, campaigns can encourage readers and supporters to create content such as images or videos.
 See the section on social media for more.

 See also: